 In the event that any member of the Executive Committee fails to perform their required duties in a satisfactory manner, the Council may choose to remove that person by a vote of 50% + 1.

 Article X. Administrative Committees

 Section 1.
 Election Committee— An Election Committee, with at least one member from each division, will be selected by the Council at the first meeting in January.
 The Chancellor, at his or her discretion, may appoint an additional voting member to the Election Committee.
 The committee’s chair will be the Council’s Secretary/Treasurer.
 The committee is responsible for conducting Council elections, including the periodic review of representation and electoral divisions to determine equitable allocation of delegates.
-The committee will also present a slate of officers .
+The committee will also present a slate of officers. (see Amendment #15)

 Section 3.
 Employee Recognition Committee — The Employee Recognition Committee is a committee of at least ten persons which will be comprised of at least one delegate from each of the electoral divisions.
-Members of this committee are appointed by the Council Executive Board.
-This committee is responsible for programs designed to boost the morale of Employees.
-They will be responsible for the recognition of the Employees of the Quarter and Employee of the Year.
+Members of this committee are appointed by the Executive Committee.
+This committee is responsible for programs designed to boost the morale of employees.
+They will be responsible for the recognition of the Employee of the Quarter and Employee of the Year.
 This committee will have the autonomy to choose to conduct a campus-wide election to ensure widespread participation.
-The Chair of this committee will have the option of appointing the highest vote getter in such an election as a co-Chair of the committee.
+The Chair of this committee will have the option of appointing the highest vote getter in such an election as a co-Chair of the committee. (see Amendment #11)